MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/machine-setup.md

 <!-- ====================================================================== -->
 ## Clone the WebView2Samples repo

-You can either clone or download the `WebView2Samples` repo.
+You can either Download or clone the `WebView2Samples` repo.

 To clone the `WebView2Samples` repo, you must first install git.
 You can download the repo, as described above, or clone it.